nralbrecht/youtube-hide-controls/README.md

-# Hide YouTube video controls
+# Hide YouTube™ video controls

 Get the add-on from:
 - [Mozilla add-on page](https://addons.mozilla.org/de/firefox/addon/hide-youtube-controls/)
 - [Chrome web store](https://chrome.google.com/webstore/detail/hide-youtube-fullscreen-c/akkdefghgcakdgkmakeajmijjhlcofmk)
 - [GitHub Release Page](https://github.com/nralbrecht/youtube-hide-controls/releases)

-Does YouTube leave the video controls visible for longer than you like?
+Does YouTube™ leave the video controls visible for longer than you like?
 Do you want to have a hotkey that toggles the controls?
 This add-on gives you the tools to change that.

 You can: